Jack Saville: Aldershot Town

 After leaving Barnet, Saville signed for Aldershot Town on 5 June 2015, signing a one-year contract.

 He made his debut for the club, coming on as an 84th-minute substitute, in a 2–1 loss against Gateshead in the opening game of the season.
-From that moment on, Saville became a first team regular at Aldershot Town, forming a centre-back partnership with Omar Beckles for the most of the season.
+From that moment on, Saville became a first team regular at Aldershot Town, forming a centre-back partnership with Omar Beckles for most of the season.
 He then scored his first goal for the club, scoring from a header, in a 2–0 win against Altrincham on 10 October 2015.
 However, Saville was plagued with injuries on three occasions throughout the 2015–16 season.
 At the end of the 2015–16 season, Saville went on to make twenty–five appearances and scoring once in all competitions.
 Following this, he was offered a new contract by Aldershot Town.
 He then signed a contract extension with the club, keeping him until 2017.

 However, Saville's playing was restricted in the 2016–17 season, due to competitions in the centre–back position, as well as, his own injury concern.
 He was released by the club on 29 December 2016.
 By the time Saville left Aldershot Town, he made eight appearances in all competitions.